vladigr1/HellowWorld/shell.md

 ### Variables

-Same aspect to normal programming lanugages.
+Same aspect to normal programming languages.

-* `var=bar' == assign vairables in bash
+* `var=bar' == assign variables in bash
 * `$var` == access the value

-note: `foo = bar` would not work because it is intrepreted as calling the foo program with armuments = and bar.
+note: `foo = bar` would not work because it is interpreted as calling the foo program with arguments = and bar.

 String is defined by `'$var'` or `"$var"`.\
-The diffrence is that `''` only string but `""` check for variables too.
+The difference is that `''` only string but `""` check for variables too.

 ### Arguments